 » The Engineering Roadmap: The NFL allocated $60 million from the Play Smart.
 Play Safe. initiative toward the Engineering Roadmap, a comprehensive effort—funded by the NFL and managed by Football Research, Inc. (FRI)—to improve the understanding of the biomechanics of head injuries in professional football and to create incentives for helmet manufacturers, small businesses, entrepreneurs, universities and others to develop and commercialize new and improved protective equipment, including helmets.

 » Comprehensive Video Review: As part of the Engineering Roadmap, biomechanical engineers completed a comprehensive video review of all reported concussions sustained in NFL games during the 2015 and 2016 seasons to better understand concussion-causing impacts.
 The data is shared widely with helmet manufacturers, designers, innovators, entrepreneurs, universities and others to stimulate new ideas and designs for protective equipment.

 » HeadHealthTECH Challenges: The NFL and FRI created the HeadHealthTECH Challenges, which are attracting innovative grant proposals from institutions, individuals and corporations that are interested in designing the next generation of protective equipment.
 These proposals range from concepts to commercially-ready products for use by athletes.
 The TECH Challenges are structured to stimulate research and innovation, as well as encourage connections with mentors and/or venture capitalists, with the goal of spurring developments in engineering, biomechanics, advanced sensors and material science.
 The TECH Challenges are operated and managed by Duke University’s Clinical and Translational Science Institute, which provides constructive feedback for all applicants.
-Thus far, the NFL and FRI have awarded grants totaling more than $960,000 to eight winners to support product development for innovative protective equipment concepts.
+Thus far, the NFL and FRI have awarded grants totaling more than $1.6 million to help advance the development of 13 new technologies.

 » Head Health Initiative: In 2013, GE and the NFL teamed up to launch the Head Health Initiative, a four-year, $60 million collaboration that has accelerated innovations designed to improve prevention, diagnosis and treatment for traumatic brain injury.
 The initiative included the following: